demisto/content-docs/docs/concepts/vscode-extension.md

 }
 ```

-You can now use the Run and Debug (⇧⌘D) in VSCode (or click F5 on the python file).
+You can use Run and Debug (⇧⌘D) in VSCode (or click F5 on the python file).

 ## Non-regular debugging

-Sometimes we are developing an integration that rely on differrent installed packages than the base packages. it is recommended to create a separate environment for that.
+If you are developing an integration that relies on packages other than the base packages, Cortex XSOAR recommends that you create a separate environment for that.

-also, you will need the `CommonServerPython.py`, `CommonServerUserPython.py`, `demistomock.py` files alongside your integration.
+In addition, you will need the *CommonServerPython.py*, *CommonServerUserPython.py*, *demistomock.py* files alongside your integration.

 ### Example

-let's say were developing a integration in `Packs/Pasta/Integrations/Pasta` and our integration requires the `pasta` package.
+Let's say you are developing an integration in *Packs/Pasta/Integrations/Pasta* and your integration requires the *pasta* package.
-We would create a pipenv in that root:
+You would need to create a pipenv in that root:

-### Create Pipenv

 ```bash
 cd "${CONTENTDIR}/Packs/Pasta/Integrations/Pasta"